Barraquand horse

 The Barraquand horse is a French mountain horse breed that emerged from an ancient selection process in the Vercors Massif.
 It is believed to have originated from a small herd of animals cultivated by Christian monastic communities, particularly those associated with the Léoncel Abbey.
 Named after the Barraquand family, who developed their breeding practices from the late 19th century until the 1950s, primarily through the practice of transhumance.
 Following the bankruptcy of the original Barraquand breeding operation and the sale of a portion of their land in 1963, the breed was considered lost.
 However, it has been reconstituted since the 1990s through the efforts of various breeders and local institutions, notably the Barraquand family, the Vercors Regional Natural Park, and the Annecy National Stud.

 The selection process undertaken by Jules Barraquand has led to a notable homogeneity in the size and type of these horses, which are modest in stature, typically bay in color, and renowned for their calm demeanor and resilience to harsh mountain climates.
 Historically used for transport and agricultural work, the Vercors de Barraquand horse is now primarily employed in equestrian tourism within its native region.
-As a critically endangered breed, its population was estimated at approximately 215 individuals in 2015.
+As a critically endangered breed, its population was estimated at 215 individuals in 2015.
 The breed has been officially recognized by the French Ministry of Agriculture since 2017.